OK Golf

-OK Golf is a 2017 golf video game developed and published by the Canadian studio Okidokico Entertainment.
+OK Golf is a 2017 golf video game developed and published by Okidokico Entertainment.
 Gameplay follows the player shooting a golf ball to a hole through a golf course in the least amount of shots, similar to actual golf.
-The game was released for iOS in February 2017, followed by a port for Android—published by Playdigious—in May 2017, and a tvOS version in June 2017.
+It was released for iOS in February 2017, followed by a port for Android—published by Playdigious—in May 2017, and a tvOS version in June 2017.
 OK Golf was met with a mixed reception, with praise for its graphics but criticism for its gameplay and controls.

 Gameplay

 In OK Golf, the player must complete courses by shooting a golf ball to a hole while keeping below par.

 Set in Aberdeen, Scotland, OK Golf tasks the player to hit a golf ball across four different courses with nine holes each in the least amount of shots.
 To make a shot, the player pulls back on the screen; pulling farther will result in a stronger super shot.
 The player must evade hazards such as trees and sand, and they are given no golf clubs.
 Each course contains a secret hole that is situated at a hidden point.

-The game has three modes: championship, time trial, and freeplay.
+OK Golf has three modes: championship, time trial, and freeplay.
 Time trial mode requires the player to complete all courses in the least amount of time, and freeplay mode allows the player to go through each hole of the course at their own pace.

 Release

 OK Golf was developed by the Canadian studio Okidokico Entertainment.
 It was released for iOS on February 9, 2017, and for Android by Playdigious on May 9, 2017.
 A port for tvOS was released on June 28, 2017.

-A new golf course named Miami Palms and two new modes—online and pass and play multiplayer—were added to the game in May 2017.
+A new golf course named Miami Palms and two new modes—online and pass and play multiplayer—were added in May 2017.
 New England and Paris courses were added in June and August 2017 respectively, along with another course titled Lapland and iPhone X compatibility in December 2017.
-Another course, commemorating the game's first anniversary, was added in February 2018.
+Another course, commemorating its first anniversary, was added in February 2018.